EduMarUCM/Beyond-Graph-Neural-Networks-Rethinking-Node-Classification-with-Community-Enhanced-Machine-Learning/README.md

 ### 2_Experiment

 * The path for saving CV training results is specified after the “Save CV results on path” comment
+* The CV training results path and files could not be created in this repository due to GitHub's specifications.